Angie Watts: Storylines

+In February 2025, Sharon becomes trapped on the staircase in the Vic hallway after an explosion in the pub caused by Reiss Colwell (Jonny Freeman) and Cindy Beale (Michelle Collins).
+While stuck, she hallucinates Angie, who tells her that she misses her and that Sharon is doing brilliantly without her.
+Angie encourages Sharon to call for help before fading away, prompting Sharon's ex husband Grant Mitchell (Ross Kemp) to come to her rescue.

 Reception

 Angie became one of the most iconic and popular characters in EastEnders' history.
 The character was said to become such a "phenomenon" that when Anita Dobson announced she would be leaving in 1988, her departure was reported on the BBC Six O'Clock News.
 She was voted the number one television barmaid, the fifth most popular Queen of soaps and the 75th greatest television character of all time in separate Channel 4 polls.
 The moment that Den served Angie divorce papers was voted the number one soap moment of all time in a 2004 poll.
+In a 2021 Radio Times poll, Angie and Den were voted as the joint fourth best "soap pub landlord", receiving 8% of the votes.
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Angie 25th on their ranked list of the Best EastEnders characters of all time, calling her a "Permed pub landlady" who "spent three years in Walford battling alcoholism and her feckless husband Den."
+Angie's 2025 return was shortlisted for "Scene of the Year" at the 2025 British Soap Awards.
+Angie's 2025 return was longlisted for "Best Showstopper" at the 2025 Inside Soap Awards.